top of page

 For clarity and safety, ADHD Horizon does not offer medication management or crisis or emergency services.

-• Experiencing ADHD as a primary difficulty, without additional complexity that would be better supported in individual therapy
+• experiencing ADHD as a primary difficulty, without additional complexity that would be better supported in individual therapy

 Practicals